Pimp Daddy: Critical reviews

 "Pimp Daddy" received extremely positive reviews from critics.
 Noel Murray of The A.V.
 Club gave the episode a "B+" grade and wrote, "If you'd described the rudiments of the plot to tonight's Terriers a couple of weeks ago, I don't know that I would've been that amped about it.
 First off, 'Pimp Daddy' has Hank and Britt working two separate cases, with Britt trying to find out what happened to a transsexual runaway while Hank looks into the shady past of Gretchen’s fiancé Jason.
 The subject matter of each is sensationalistic and inevitably leads to the kind of heated one-to-one confrontations that are more the province of ordinary TV dramas, not Terriers.
 Add in a subplot that has Katie learning she's pregnant and you've got a recipe for rank melodrama, not the slyest crime show on the dial."

-Alan Sepinwall of HitFix wrote, "Like last week's episode, much of 'Pimp Daddy' kept Britt and Hank apart, with Britt doing various good deeds related to Michaela the transgendered hooker, while Hank looked into the old allegations about Gretchen’s fiance.
+Alan Sepinwall of HitFix wrote, "Like last week's episode, much of 'Pimp Daddy' kept Britt and Hank apart, with Britt doing various good deeds related to Michaela the transgendered[sic] hooker, while Hank looked into the old allegations about Gretchen’s fiance.
 But where I found 'Agua Caliente' to the be the series' first disappointing episode, 'Pimp Daddy' was a really strong one."
 James Poniewozik of TIME wrote, "Last week's Terriers post convinced me there's enough interest in the show that I should return to it on the blog.
 And this was a good week to do it, because 'Pimp Daddy' was a strong explanation of two questions that Terriers explores.
 The first is a question common to any private-eye story: what can you find out?
 The second is a question sometimes explored by truly good private-eye stories: what do you really want to know?"

 Matt Richenthal of TV Fanatic gave the episode a 3.8 star rating out of 5 and wrote, "Overall, not my favorite episode of Terriers, largely because we didn't get a lot of Hank and Britt together.
 But it still had its moments.
 My favorite: when the kid asked Britt if they were still in their trust bubble and he meant to flash the scout's honor sign.
 Instead, Britt pretty much just held up his hand.
 Terriers does small moments of interaction such as this better than any show on TV."
 Cory Barker of TV Overmind wrote, "Based on my exploration of last week's reviews it seems I was higher on 'Agua Caliente' than most, but that's okay.
 And even though I really, really enjoyed that episode, I found that 'Pimp Daddy' holds together a little bit better and is thus a 'better' episode."